Documentation Generator for PHP

-- Incremental parsing, if you kept the Structure file from a previous run you get an additional performance boost of up to 80% on top of the mentioned processing speed above.
+- Incremental parsing, if you kept the Structure file from a previous run, you get an additional performance boost of up to 80% on top of the mentioned processing speed increase above.

 - Easy template building, if you want to make a branding you only have to call 1 task and edit 3 files.